 For people based in Europe, CEPIS, a representative body of national informatics associations throughout greater Europe, reckons that the continent could absorb another 756,000 ICT practitioners by 2020.
 In the USA, figures point towards a gap of 1 million skilled ICT workers in the USA.

 Each month, companies are announcing new tech jobs, between tech and non-tech companies.

 2. Nice Salaries

-Well, supply and demand works in employment too.
-If there was only 100 doctors in the world, they’d be paid a lot more than the average wage of doctors at the moment.
+Well, supply and demand work in employment too.
+If there were only 100 doctors in the world, they’d be paid a lot more than the average wage of doctors at the moment.
 Because there’s such a high demand for software developers, as a whole they are demanding higher salaries.

 3. Knowledge is Power.

 I’m sure you’ve all heard this said before.
 And it’s true.
 If you know it all, then you’re more likely to get somewhere… provided you use your power wisely!
 As in, don’t be arrogant, be confident.

 When I say knowledge is power, what I mean is, all employers are looking for IT skills.
 No matter what the role is.
 So, having the power of code should help you through the process.

 It can’t be denied that computers, smartphones and technology play a large part in our everyday working life.
 This applies whether you’re a coder in Silicon Valley, or running a bakery in a Dublin suburb.
 And there is a growing concern among workers that their jobs will become obsolete – either by automation, skills becoming out of date, or both.

 Upskilling and understanding code shows that you can evolve.
 But not only that.
 If you are skilled in tech, then you can help to design the evolution.